digital-archives/HISTGA1011/final_project/paper_structure.md

 ---
-title: Paper Structure & Requirements
+title: Paper Requirements and Structure
 layout: default
 parent: Final Project
 grand_parent: Assignments
-nav_order: 3
+nav_order: 2
 has_children: false
 ---

-# Paper structure and requirements
+# Paper Requirements and Structure

-## General requirements
+## General

-**Length:** 10-12 pages (not including required appendices and bibliography)
+**Length:** 10-12 pages of text (not including required appendices and bibliography)

+**Font:** Double-spaced at 12 point font

+**Citations:** Use whatever citation format you are most comfortable with, so long as it's consistent.

+**Other notes:**
-The paper should reference relevant readings and resources we have discussed over the course of the semester.
-Make sure to use appropriate in-text citations and include a bibliography.
-Visuals are welcome and often necessary: include them in your appendices or within the text of the paper (graphics do not count toward your paper length).
+* The paper should reference relevant readings and resources we have discussed over the course of the semester.
+* Use appropriate in-text citations and include a bibliography.
+* Visuals are welcome and often necessary: include them in your appendices or within the text of the paper.

-If it is physical, the collection you choose should be, at minimum, 5 linear feet.
-This requirement is obviously a bit fuzzier when it comes to other collection types such as email or web archives; I will review these when you submit your project abstracts to me, and provide you feedback as needed.
+* If the collection you choose contains paper-based archival materials, it should be, at minimum, at least 5 linear feet.
+This requirement is obviously a bit fuzzier when it comes to other collection types such as born-digital archives; I will review these when you submit your project abstracts, and provide you feedback as needed.

-### Structure
+### Paper Structure

 #### Introduction